On the evolution of the Anisotropic Scaling of Magnetohydrodynamic Turbulence in the Inner Heliosphere: Results

 \subsubsection{Spectral-index anisotropy}

 In the following, we investigate the evolution of spectral index anisotropy with heliocentric distance.
-For this analysis we consider overlapping intervals of duration $d = 24$ hours sampled by the PSP and SO at distances between 0.06 - 1 au (see Section \ref{subsec:Data_processing}).
+For this analysis we consider intervals sampled by the PSP and SO at distances between 0.06 - 1 au (see Section \ref{subsec:Data_processing}).
 Previous research has shown that the dominant orientation of fluctuation wavevectors in fast solar wind streams tends to be quasi-parallel to the local magnetic field, while in slow solar wind streams the dominant orientation is quasi-perpendicular \citep{Dasso_2005}.
-To investigate the unique characteristics of each type of stream and how they may influence the evolution of anisotropy in the solar wind, we separate our analysis into two groups: slow streams with $V_{sw} \leq 400 kms^{-1}$ and fast streams with $V_{sw} \geq 400 kms^{-1}$.
+In order to examine the distinct features of each type of stream and their potential impact on the development of anisotropy in the solar wind, a comprehensive visual analysis was undertaken to categorize the streams into two distinct groups: slow streams characterized by $V_{sw} \leq 400 ~km/s$ and fast streams with $V_{sw} \geq 400 ~km/s$ .
+A comprehensive record of the chosen intervals can be accessed in \href{https://github.com/nsioulas/MHDTurbPy}{MHDTurbPy}

+We shall begin by examining the evolution of slow streams, which comprise the majority of the samples collected from PSP and SO.
+To determine the local spectral index for each interval, we perform calculations in the direction parallel ($\theta_{BV} \leq 5^{\circ}$) and perpendicular ($\theta_{BV} \geq 85^{\circ}$) to the locally dominant magnetic field, utilizing a sliding window of size $w = 10$, following the methodology outlined in Section \ref{subsec:E1}.